gauthamikuravi/Predicting-Bank-Loan-Default/README.md

 through its investors.
 Mathematically, we present the problem statement as:

 **Pr(Loan remains current | Loan has been funded)**

-The probability that a loan remains current, or alternatively 1 less the probability that the loan defaults is relevant to both the Company as well as the investors/holders of the notes that funded the purchase the loan.
  LC can benefit from better understanding what loans will default once funded and further **improve their underwriting models for future loans, and for investors, the ability to predict if a loan will default or remain current is essential to understanding their expected return on investment of the loan.**